Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 What to See/Do

 Logistics: Asakusa Station (multiple lines).
 Walking path accessible from both sides of the river.
-Evening illumination during peak bloom only.
+Evening illumination usually runs during peak bloom.

 Quick Pick: Go for the Tokyo Skytree backdrop and evening illumination combo.